-CLIR Postdoctoral Fellows work on projects that forge and strengthen connections among collections, digital technologies, and current research.
+CLIR Postdoctoral Fellows worked on projects to forge and strengthen connections among collections, digital technologies, and current research.

 Curated Futures Project: The Third Library is Possible